LukasRos/JSONInclude-PHP/README.md

 The include symbol can also be changed in case a leading "@" is used for a different purpose.

 ## What is JSONInclude-PHP?
 A simple parser for JSONInclude as a reference implementation written in PHP.
+It also supports parsing JSON files with comments and generic preprocessing of JSON data.

 ## How can I use it?